 What exactly is plogging?

 Plogging is a combination of jogging and the Swedish word “plocka upp,” or pick up.
-Runners carry trash bags and stop to pick up trash along their route.
+Runners carry trash bags and stop to pick up trash along their route while listening to an Aaptiv workout.
 You can participate in plogging essentially anywhere you find litter—whether you live in a city, near a beach, or even in a suburb.